whole site search:

 It is possible, although not probable, that you can perform a complete hardwood installation without a table saw.
 A table saw is only required if the last board in a room cannot be laid at full width.
 For example, if you are laying 4 inch wide planks, and only a 2 inch space remains at the end of the room, you will need to rip a board (rip means to cut it length-wise) to complete the installation.

 During installs where we haven’t had a table saw available to us, we simply lay the entire floor and then run to a friends’ house or local shop to get the final board cut.
-If you’re doing multiple rooms or foresee a need for a table saw in the future, we recommend this DeWALT DW745 Heavy Duty 10-inch Table Saw.
+If you’re doing multiple rooms or foresee a need for a table saw in the future, we recommend the DeWALT DW745 Heavy Duty 10-inch Table Saw.
 The saw boasts plenty of horsepower for a variety of woodworking tasks and is a great addition to a DIYers tool kit.

 #5) Jamb Saw for Cutting Door Jambs